Malt: Malt extract

 Malt extract, also known as extract of malt, is a sweet, treacle-like substance used as a dietary supplement.
 It was popular in the first half of the 20th century as a nutritional enhancer for the children of the British urban working class, whose diet was often deficient in vitamins and minerals.
 Children were given cod liver oil for the same reason, but it proved so unpalatable that it was combined with extract of malt to produce "Malt and Cod-Liver Oil."

-The 1907 British Pharmaceutical Codexs instructions for making a nutritional extract of malt do not include a mashout at the end of extraction and include the use of lower mash temperatures than is typical with modern beer-brewing practices.
+The 1907 British Pharmaceutical Codexs instructions for making a nutritional extract of malt do not include a mashout at the end of extraction but rather the use of lower mash temperatures than is typical with modern beer-brewing practices.
 The Codex indicates that diastatic activity is to be preserved by the use of temperatures not exceeding 55 C.

 Malt extract production

 Malt extract is frequently used in the brewing of beer.
-Its production begins by germinating barley grain in a process known as malting, which consists of immersing the barley in water to encourage it to sprout, then drying it to halt the progress when the sprouting begins.
+Its production begins by germinating barley grain in a process known as malting, which consists of immersing the barley in water to encourage it to sprout and then drying it.
 The drying step stops the sprouting, but the enzymes remain active due to the low temperatures used in base malt production.
-In one before-and-after comparison, malting decreased barley's extractable starch content by about 7% on a dry matter basis and turned that portion into various other carbohydrates.
+In one before-and-after comparison malting decreased barley's extractable starch content by about 7% on a dry matter basis and turned that portion into various other carbohydrates.